-Is there anything about the human experience that makes us more than simply fleshy automatons?
-From an empirical view, we breathe, digest, grow, and die on autopilot.
-But it feels like there's something a bit special about being human, right?
+Are we just fleshy automatons?
+From an empirical view, we breathe, digest, grow and die on autopilot.
+But it feels like there's something a bit special about being human, no?

 Now, the same revolution is occurring with the science of consciousness.